OCA/OpenUpgrade/docsource/080_migration_script_development.rst

 For many modules, a developer will not even need to write any function, but will "simply" need to call pre-existing functions from `openupgradelib` with the appropriate arguments.
-The main complexities becomes to learn what are the functions available in `openupgradelib` and then to select appropriatly the arguments (usually according to the `openupgrade_analysis.txt`, see below).
+The main complexities becomes to learn what are the functions available in `openupgradelib` and then to select appropriately the arguments (usually according to the `openupgrade_analysis.txt`, see below).

 For instance, the migration to version 13 of mass_mailing did not require any custom